 Over twenty five years ago, this early 19th century architectural gem, half-hidden behind Buchanan Street, was restored, roofed over and filled with stylish temptations...and Glaswegians were suitably entranced.

 Princes Square has always been a key fashion destination.
-It's the perfect location for the Scottish outposts of fashion grande dame Vivienne Westwood, the hot heels of Kurt Geiger and super-cool outerwear of Belstaff - alongside contemporary style from COS, Whistles, French Connection, Reiss, Ted Baker and many more.
+It's the perfect location for the Scottish outposts of fashion grande dame Vivienne Westwood, the hot heels of Kurt Geiger, super-cool outerwear of Belstaff, colourful graphic prints of Kate Spade New York (the only sore in the UK outside of London) - alongside contemporary style from COS, Whistles, French Connection, Reiss, Ted Baker and many more.
 You can also collect covetable trinkets at Dower & Hall and Links of London or explore lifestyle ranges at Space NK and Jo Malone London.